fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 Fleet’s query schedule lets you add queries which are executed on your devices at regular intervals.

-For those familiar with osquery query packs, Fleet's query schedule can be thought of as a query pack built in to Fleet.
+For those familiar with osquery query packs, Fleet's query schedule can be thought of as a query pack built into Fleet.
 Instead of creating a query pack and then adding queries, just add queries to Fleet's query schedule to start running them against all your devices.

 ### Get schedule